flo-ku/NeXt-Server-Buster/README.md

 ## Documentation

-The NeXt-Server documentation, included in this repository in the docs directory, is also available on the Github Wiki GitHub at (https://github.com/shoujii/NeXt-Server-Buster/wiki).
+The NeXt-Server documentation, included in this repository in the docs directory, is also available on the [NeXt-Server Wiki](https://github.com/shoujii/NeXt-Server-Buster/wiki).

 ## Contributing